kasmith11/Nba-Win-Probability/README.md

 df = data.query('year_id >= 2007 & _iscopy == 0 & is_playoffs == 0')
 ```

-This model includes a teams points in the previous game (t-1), the amount of points that team allowed in the previous game (t-1), a teams elo rating entering the game, their opponets elo rating entering the game, and finally whether the game was home, away, or neutral.
-The target variable for the model will be if the team one or lost.
+This model includes a teams points in the previous game (t-1), the amount of points that team allowed in the previous game (t-1), a team's elo rating entering the game, their opponent's elo rating entering the game, and finally whether the game was home, away, or neutral.
+The target variable for the model will be if the team won or lost.

 ```python